rust-vmm/vhost-device/vhost-device-vsock/README.md

 host instead of running the separate VM.
 For forwarding AF_VSOCK connections from the host, you can use the forward-listen option.

-For example, if the guest VM that you want to test has an application that connects to (CID 3, port 9000) upon boot and applications that listen on port 9001 and 9002 for connections, first run vhost-device-vsock:
+For example, if the guest VM that you want to test has an application that connects to the host on port 9000 upon boot and applications that listen on port 9001 and 9002 for connections, first run vhost-device-vsock:

 ```sh